anywhere-fitness-8/front-end/front-end-fitness-anywhere/README.md

-## Each Page Composition
+## Single Page Composition

-The application is composed of the following pieces:
+The application is composed of the following pages:
-* page
-    * pageHome - "/"
+ * pageHome - "/" (for the public viewing)
-    * pageLogin - "/login"
+ * pageLogin - "/login" (for both student and instructor)
-    * pageProfile - "/profile"
+ * pageProfile - "/profile" (for both student and instructor)
-    * pageReserveClass - "/reserve"
+ * pageReserveClass - "/reserve" (for student only)
-    * pageManageClass - "/manage"
+ * pageManageClass - "/manage" (for instructor only)

-* components
-    * classCard.js
-    * classDetail.js
+These are the components used to composite a page.
+  * (common web page component)
+    * header.js - the header of a web page
+    * navigationBar.js - the navigation bar of a web page
-    * footer.js
+    * footer.js - the footer of a web page

+  * (common form for user login and profile)
-    * formLogin.js
+    * formLogin.js - form for logging in
-    * formProfile.js
+    * formProfile.js - form for create, edit a user profile

-    * header.js
+  * (various level of class object)
+    * classCard.js - a card with interactive button(s) and input(s)
+    * classDetail.js - a div that show full detail of a class
-    * listOfClass.js
+    * listOfClass.js - a list for showing multiple classCard.js

-    * navigationBar.js
-    * taskManageClass.js
-    * taskReserveClass.js
+  * (interactive component for users to add, edit,remove, and view data)
+    * taskManageClass.js - the interactive portal for an instructor to add, edit, or remove class(es)
+    * taskReserveClass.js - the interactive portal for a student to reserve or un-reserve a class
-    * userOnBoarding.js
+    * userOnBoarding.js - the interactive portal for a brand new user

 ### pageHome - "/"